1 What costs are involved in legal proceedings and who normally has to bear them?

 8 Where do I submit my application for legal aid?

-The procedure for obtaining primary legal aid is initiated by directly contacting a provider of primary legal aid (authorised association, law clinic or administrative body), and there is no need to submit a specific application, while the procedure for obtaining secondary legal aid is initiated by submitting an application to the competent administrative body in whose territory the applicant is domiciled or habitually resident.
+The procedure for obtaining primary legal aid is initiated by directly contacting a provider of primary legal aid (authorised association, law clinic or administrative body), and there is no need to submit a specific application, while the procedure for obtaining secondary legal aid is initiated by submitting an application to the competent administrative body in whose territory the applicant is domiciled or resident.

-An applicant who is domiciled or habitually resident in a Member State of the European Union and seeks legal aid in a cross-border dispute before a court in the Republic of Croatia must submit a legal aid application to the Ministry of Justice and Public Administration of the Republic of Croatia (receiving authority).
+An applicant who is domiciled or resident in a Member State of the European Union and seeks legal aid in a cross-border dispute before a court in the Republic of Croatia must submit a legal aid application to the Ministry of Justice and Public Administration of the Republic of Croatia (receiving authority).

 9 How do I find out whether I am entitled to legal aid?

 Secondary legal aid is granted to an applicant who meets the conditions for exercising the right to legal aid by the adoption of a decision on granting legal aid.
 The administrative body must decide on an application within 15 days from the date on which it was submitted.

 10 What should I do, if I am entitled to legal aid?